 Tip 1 – Understand why you need List N

 As stated above, the only way you can be a List N company is if you have a requirement to store, on your own premises, SNI.
 Unlike List X, which is required for companies typically with an MOD contractual requirement to hold or generate information with a security classification of SECRET or above at their premises, List N is required for information holdings classified at OFFICIAL-SENSITIVE:SNI (O-S:SNI) or above.

 Civil nuclear CAs will detail the security aspects of the List N requirement, usually in a SAL, including what SNI is to be held, how, why and any requirements for secure disposal at contract end.

-For non-UK List N facilities, CAs will need to consult with the Office for Nuclear Regulation (ONR) who regulate the civil nuclear industries in order to fully understand the requirements which are likely to be set on a case by case basis.
+For non-UK List N facilities, CAs will need to consult with the Office for Nuclear Regulation (ONR) who regulates the civil nuclear industries in order to fully understand the requirements which are likely to be set on a case-by-case basis.

 ONR requires civil nuclear CAs to maintain a record of List N facilities.
 A List N database is currently hosted by the Nuclear Decommissioning Authority (NDA).
 ONR and all civil nuclear CAs have access to it and are responsible for its accuracy.
 ONR has plans to host the List N database itself in the future.

 Tip 2 – understand and establish the governance to meet the basic company requirements